ZeeCoder/cq-demo-utils/README.md

 To make this possible, this module offers some common utility function which processes CSS and injects it in the html afterwards.

+**The fact that only patch versions are released is intentional.**

+This package should in no way be considered for production, only for demoing purposes.